saashqdev/saashq_docker/docs/troubleshoot.md

 The parameter `'db_name'@'%'` needs to be set in MariaDB and permission to the site database suitably assigned to the user.

-This step has to be repeated for all sites available under the current bench.
+This step has to be repeated for all sites available under the current wrench.
 Example shows the queries to be executed for site `localhost`

 Open sites/localhost/site_config.json: